omark807/weather-dashboard/README.md

 - Implement geolocation to get the user's current location
 - Add options to switch between Celsius and Fahrenheit
+- Integrate real-time weather alerts
+- Add interactive zoom and pan controls to the weather map
-- Add more detailed forecast information
+- Add historical weather data and trends
-- Implement location auto-suggestions
+- Implement advanced search with autocomplete
-- Add weather maps
-- Add weather alerts
+- Add weather data charts and graphs